Ad Vitam (film): Production

-The film is directed Rodolphe Lauga, who co-wrote it with Guillaume Canet and David Corona.
+The film is directed by Rodolphe Lauga, who co-wrote it with Guillaume Canet and David Corona.
 Canet is a producer alongside Jean Cottin for Cabanes Productions.
 Canet also has a starring role.
 Appearing alongside him in the cast are Stéphane Caillard, Nassim Lyes, Zita Hanrot and Alexis Manenti.

 Principal photography took place in Paris in April 2024.
 Filming continued in Paris and Versailles into June 2024.

 Release

 It was released on Netflix on 10 January 2025.